Health Library

 How the Test is Performed

-For this test, the specific gravity of urine, urine electrolytes, and/or urine osmolality are measured before and after one or more of the following:
+For this test, some or all of the specific gravity of urine, urine electrolytes, and urine osmolality are measured before and after one or more of the following:

-• ADH administration.
-Receiving antidiuretic hormone (ADH), which should cause the urine to become concentrated.
+- Antidiuretic hormone (ADH) administration.
+Receiving ADH, which should cause the urine to become concentrated.

 If needed, your provider will ask you to collect your urine at home over 24 hours.
 Your provider will tell you how to do this.
 Follow instructions exactly.